Best oil for seasoning cast iron.

 Affordability and availability:

 These two factors are also important to consider.
 In the old days, people often used lard or bacon fat for seasoning because options like grapeseed or canola oil weren’t readily available.
-They didn’t have the means to just extract and refine grapeseed oil themselves.
-These days, we’ve got shelves full of options but that doesn’t mean you need to overthink it.
+These days, we’ve got shelves full of options but you don’t need to overthink it.
 Pick something reliable, affordable, and easy to find.

 We should also keep in mind to choose an oil that’s affordable and versatile enough to use in other cooking as well, not something you buy solely for seasoning and never use again.
-Practicality matters too
+Practicality matters.

 Neutral flavour:

 If the oil you’re using isn’t neutral in flavour, the food you cook in that pan will carry the oil’s taste.
-That’s why I believe it’s important to use a neutral-flavoured oil—it not only avoids altering the flavour of your dishes but also makes the oil more versatile for other purposes, like salad dressings.
+That’s why you should use a neutral-flavoured oil—it not only avoids altering the flavour of your dishes but also makes the oil more versatile for other purposes, like salad dressings.

 Refined oil: